datacontroller/docs.datacontroller.io/docs/dci-deploysasviya.md

 To explain each of these lines:

 * `DC_LIBREF` can be any valid 8 character libref.
-* `DC_ADMIN_GROUP` is the name of a group which will be granted unrestricted access to Data Controller
+* `DC_ADMIN_GROUP` is the name of the group which will have unrestricted access to Data Controller
-* `DC_STAGING_AREA` should point to a location on the filesystem (this is where the staging files and logs will be stored)
+* `DC_STAGING_AREA` should point to the location on the filesystem where the staging files and logs are be stored
-* The final libname statement should be configured to point at the database that was figured in [prerequisites](#prerequisites)
+* The final libname statement can also be configured to point at a database instead of a BASE engine directory (contact us for DDL)

 !!! note
     XCMD is NOT required to use Data Controller.

-### Deploy frontend

-Unzip the frontend into `/var/www/html` directory of the SAS Web Server.
-Open `index.html` and update the following:

-- `appLoc` attribute - this should point to the root folder on SAS Drive where the Job Execution services will be created.
-- `contextName` attribute - here you should put the compute context that you created in the earlier step.
-- `dcPath` attribute - ensures auto deploy to this physical location on the filesystem.

-### Deploy backend
-The services can be deployed using a hidden menu in Data Controller.
-Navigate to the app, and add `/deploy` to the url.

-You are then presented with some options:

-1 - choose your context
-2 - click "deploy" to deploy the backend services

-You can now launch the application!
+If you have additional libraries that you would like to use in Data Controller, they should also be defined here.

 ## Full Version - Automated Deploy